decaporg/decap-cms/website/site/content/docs/widgets/markdown.md

 - **Data type:** markdown
 - **Options:**
   - `default`: accepts markdown content
-  - `buttons`: a list of string representing the buttons to display ('bold', 'italic', 'code', 'link', 'heading-one', 'heading-two', 'quote', 'code', 'bulleted-list', 'numbered-list').
+  - `buttons`: a list of string representing the buttons to display ('bold', 'italic', 'code', 'link', 'heading-one', 'heading-two', 'quote', 'code-block', 'bulleted-list', 'numbered-list').
 If this options is missing, all the buttons are display.
 - **Example:**

   ```yaml